Minhao-Zhang/MBTI-Classification/README.md

 pip install -r llm/requirements.txt
 ```

-Then, you just need to check out [tune-phi3-mini-weight-balancing.ipynb](./llm/tune-phi3-mini-weight-balancing.ipynb) and follow the instructions.
+Then, you just need to check out several tuning notebook under `llm` and follow the instructions.

 Note, you will need one or more GPU.
 Out of the box, the training parameters are set up to use an A100 GPU with 80GB of vRAM.
 With this setup, you will probably need about 100 hours of compute to complete the training and evaluation process.
 So if you want to train all 4 dimensions, you will need about 400 hours.